hopedeveloper08/university-chatbot/docs/rag-methods.md

 3. Extracting or generating new content specifically related to the query.

 This method helps reduce noise while retaining useful information for better response generation.

+## Feedback Loop

+Integrating a feedback loop into the Simple RAG architecture introduces adaptability and continuous improvement over time.

+By storing the outcomes of user interactions and incorporating that feedback into future similarity scoring or reranking, the system can gradually enhance the accuracy of its retrievals.

+This dynamic approach helps fine-tune the system based on real user input, making it more effective and personalized over time.

+## Adaptive Retrieval

+Adaptive retrieval tailors the retrieval strategy based on the type of user query.
+By classifying queries into categories, the system can apply specialized techniques for more effective information retrieval.

+### Query Categories and Strategies:

+- **Factual Queries**:
+  Focus on precision.
+Use a language model to refine and enrich the query with specific keywords before retrieval.
+- **Analytical Queries**:
+  Cover all aspects of the query.
+Use a language model to decompose complex queries into simpler sub-questions and retrieve relevant content for each.
+- **Opinion-Based Queries**:
+  Use the query to extract or generate a list of relevant perspectives or opinions using a language model.
+- **Contextual Queries**:
+  Provide background summaries related to the query to establish a proper context before generating the final response.

+This approach increases the adaptability and accuracy of the RAG system across different user intents.

+## Self RAG

+Self RAG delegates decision-making to the language model itself, allowing it to dynamically control different stages of the RAG process based on the query and retrieved content.

+The model performs the following tasks:

+- Determine whether external information is needed for the given query.
+- Assess whether retrieved content is relevant to the query.
+- Evaluate if the generated response aligns well with the retrieved content.
+- Decide whether the generated response is appropriate and useful for answering the original query.

+This approach allows for more intelligent, query-aware handling of retrieval and generation, leading to improved accuracy and reliability in responses.